 However, studies show exercise and interacting with nature can improve our quality of life.
-By simply walking through the many trails and green space at our parks, such as Riverbend in Jupiter, Okeeheelee west of West Palm Beach, John Prince in Lake Worth and more, families can escape from the pressures of everyday life that they face at school, work and even home.
+By simply walking the many trails and green space at our parks, such as Riverbend in Jupiter, Okeeheelee west of West Palm Beach, John Prince in Lake Worth Beach and more, families can escape from the pressures of everyday life that they face at school, work and even home.

 Our parks allow for tranquil getaways with the ones you love.
 For instance, Palm Beach County is the perfect location for beach days and evenings.
 We offer 14 beach locations (Peanut Island and Phil Foster are in the Intracoastal Waterway), where your family can feel the ocean breeze and watch the waves crash, easing your minds.

 Click here to watch a short video produced by the Palm Beach County Parks and Recreation Department on the mental health benefits of visiting local parks.

-For instance, children can discover all sorts of animals and plants at Okeeheelee, Green Cay or Daggerwing nature centers, and parents will have a blast learning too.
+For instance, children can encounter all sorts of animals and plants at Okeeheelee, Green Cay or Daggerwing nature centers, and parents will have a blast learning too.
 Parents have the opportunity to teach and learn alongside their children, creating a bond to remember.

-Visit www.pbcparks.com for park locations.
+Visit the parks and recreation website for park locations.

 Bibi Baksh is a public relations specialist for the Palm Beach County Parks and Recreation Department.